Norskeaksel/AkselsGraphLibrary/README.md

 Any new node is given an ID upon creation, which is used to build an adjacency list.
 The class maintains internal maps between IDs and nodes and vice versa.
 Nodes can be connected unidirectionally with `.addEdge(node1, node2)` or bidirectionally with `.connect(node1, node2)`.
-Once the graph is built, you may use one of the following graph algorithms:
+Once the graph is built, you may use the following graph algorithms:

 - **Breadth-First Search (BFS)**:
     - `bfs(startNode: T, target: T? = null, reset: Boolean = true)`